Trent-Fellbootman/dev000/docs/developer-mindset/abstraction.md

 - Target of abstraction: The car.
 - Target audience: You.
-- What is this thing: Something you can use to drive around and get to anywhere fast.
+- What is this thing ("abstraction"): Something you can use to drive around and get to anywhere fast.
 - Relevant information: You can drive this thing around.
 It's fast.
 - Irrelevant information: It's made up of an engine, a fuel tank, a chassis, etc. It's 4.6 meters long and 1.6 meters tall, with a peak power output of 140 hp.
 Stuff like that.

 The explanation above should be easy to understand: the target audience is you, and the only thing you need to know is that you can drive a car around, so that's the abstraction.

 For workers at a car factory, however, the view would be different.
 The workers build cars; they do not need to know how to drive the car, but they do need to know the inner workings of a car so that they can build it.
-This time, the abstraction becomes:
+This time, we have:

 - Target of abstraction: The car.
 - Target audience: Factory workers.
-- What is this thing: A car is made of an engine, a fuel tank, a chassis and a bunch of other stuff.
+- What is this thing ("abstraction"): Something made of an engine, a fuel tank, a chassis and a bunch of other stuff.
 - Relevant information: Internal structures of a car.
 - Irrelevant information: How to drive a car.